TonyMrg/3D_printed_Lotus7_RC/README.md

 ## 🚀 Status: Upcoming Releases

-This project is actively being documented.
+This project is ongoing and actively being documented.
 I will soon be uploading:

 - [ ] **CAD Files:** Full `.STEP` and `.STL` files for the 3D-printed chassis, custom battery holder, and body panels.
-- [ ] **Firmware:** The complete ESP32 transmitter and receiver source code (C++/Arduino IDE) utilizing ESP-NOW.
+- [ ] **Firmware:** The complete ESP32 transmitter and receiver source code utilizing ESP-NOW.
 - [ ] **BOM (Bill of Materials):** A checklist of the cheap electronics and hardware components used.

-**Stay tuned!
-Star the repository to get notified when the source files drop.** 🌟

 ---

 ## 🔮 Future Roadmap (V2)
 - [ ] Implement full spring suspension geometry.
 - [ ] Optimize the remote by housing a permanent 18650 cell inside with an integrated TP4056 charging circuit.
-- [ ] Iterate the chassis design based on insights gained from the multibody simulation.